Recipe Overview

 Did you know that it’s very easy to make homemade breadcrumbs?
 It’s a great way to use up day-old bread, and you can use gluten-free bread if you like.
 Try making your own panko and breadcrumbs!How To Make Meatloaf

-We start this meatloaf by pulsing the vegetables and garlic together in a food processor.
+Finely chop vegetables.
+To get the best texture, I use a food processor to chop the vegetables and garlic.
+It’s the easiest and fastest way, too.
 The vegetables add moisture and flavor, but you want them small so that you don’t have any large or hard chunks of vegetables.

+Finish.
 Shape it into a nice loaf, plop it in the pan, and spread on a tangy mixture of ketchup, brown sugar and red wine vinegar.
+I like to use half of the glaze, partially bake the meatloaf, and then add the remaining glaze for the final portion of baking time.

+Serve.
 Let the meatloaf rest 15 minutes or so before you slice it to let all those juices soak back into the meat.
+The meatloaf will firm up as it cools, too.

 If you want to customize your meatloaf recipe, there are lots of variations you can try.